McClure Law Group: 100% Family Law

 McClure Law group expertly handles marital issues from pre- and post-marital agreements to divorce, child custody agreements and modifications, valuation and property division, adoption, and child support and paternity matters.
 Every member of the McClure Law Group team shares a genuine commitment to safeguard fragile family relationships and to protect finances throughout each case, advocating for each family’s future with a decisive, efficient practice style.

-Kelly McClure, a leader of the Collaborative Law movement in Texas, has held the distinction of Board Certification in Family Law since 1985 – a designation awarded only those attorneys demonstrating the highest public commitment to excellence in the field of family law.
+Kelly McClure, a leader of the Collaborative Law movement in Texas, has held the distinction of Board Certification in Family Law since 1995 – a designation awarded only those attorneys demonstrating the highest public commitment to excellence in the field of family law.
+Robert Epstein, a partner at McClure Law Group, became Family Law Board Certified in 2014.

 Family law is a great passion – a vocation – for McClure.
 When McClure experienced the deep satisfaction of helping economically challenged families find resolution to family law issues in pro bono work, she changed the course of her career from tax law to family law.
 More than two decades of her legal practice has been invested, heart and soul, in the practice of family law in courtroom and collaborative settings.